Practical philosophy

 It can feel daunting to study alone.
 We often have books that we’d like to explore, but don’t find time to sit and read.
 And even if we do, they might spark questions we struggle to answer.
 It helps to discuss ideas with someone else who offers structure and support.
 Whatever your priorities — from reading a text to a broader inquiry on how modern practice relates to tradition — we’ll focus clearly on your goals, devising a plan that helps achieve them.
 Online and in person (location permitting).

-This approach to yoga is dynamic and accessible.
-It is suitable for beginners as well as those with some experience.
+[IN-PERSON CLASSES SUSPENDED] This dynamic approach to yoga is accessible - suitable both for beginners and those with experience.
 You don't have to be bendy, or exceptionally fit.
-Many sportsmen use yoga to help them recover and stay injury-free: the practice helps to focus the mind while building strength and flexibility.
-Classes are on Saturday mornings (11.00-12.00) at Upper Rissington Village Hall.
-The cost for four sessions is £25.
+Practice helps focus the mind while building strength and flexibility.
+Sports stars use yoga to help them recover and avoid injury.
+When restrictions permit, classes are at Upper Rissington Village Hall.
+In the meantime, online private instruction is available.
 If you have any questions, please contact the teacher, Daniel Simpson.

 About Daniel